WeiDUorg/weidu/README-WeiDU-Changes.txt

   * ADD_MUSIC works with more than 100 musics on BGEE/BG2EE.
   * Fix a malformed music-already-exists check in ADD_MUSIC and some instances where variables were not being evaluated.
+  * Fix malformed already-exists checks in ADD_KIT and ADD_PROJECTILE.

 Version 231:
   * Fixed a bug that caused DISABLE_FROM_KEY to delete random files instead